Altair was craned off the M.V. Dalhem and barged down the River

 See a detailed report on the British CofA.

-and his engineer, Tommy Pethybridge, departed Croydon in an attempt
+and his engineer and co-pilot, Tommy Pethybridge, departed Lympne

-to break the England to Australia record but they were forced to divert
+in an attempt to break the England to Australia record but they were

-to Brindisi in Italy after a serious hailstorm over the Adriatic Sea
+forced to divert to Brindisi in Italy after a serious hailstorm over

-damaged the leading edges of the Altair's wooden wing.
-After temporary
+the Adriatic Sea damaged the leading edges of the Altair's wooden

-sufficient funds could be found.
-A request to the Australian Government
+to Australia if sufficient funds could be found.
+A request to the

 Altair was positioned from Croydon to Lympne from where Smithy and